Updated March 13, 2023

 Types of Thread

-There are some unique data incorporated in each thread which helps to identify them, such as:
+There are some unique data incorporated in each thread that helps to identify them, such as:

 - Stack: It contains the history of thread execution.